NetHack/NetHack/win/curses/Readme.txt

 The "curses" windowport is a new text-based interface for NetHack, using high-level curses routines to control the display.
-Currently, it has been compiled and tested on Linux and Windows, but it should also be portable to a number of other systems, such as other forms of UNIX, Mac OS X, MSDOS, and OS/2.
+Currently, it has been compiled and tested on Linux, macOS, Windows, and msdos, but it should also be portable to a number of other systems, such as other forms of UNIX and OS/2.

 Some features of this interface compared to the traditional tty interface include: